-- individually hand in and pass on all literature summaries that are part of the literature seminar
+- individually hand in and pass on all reflection papers that are part of the literature seminar

 - consist of about 1000 words (in total)

-A good summary should convey the impression that the writer of the summary has read the article and it should be written in your own words, not “copy-pasted” from the source.
-It will take some time to read the articles and write a good summary, make sure you start in due time!
+A good reflection should convey the impression that the writer has read the article and it should be written in your own words, not “copy-pasted” from the source.
+It will take some time to read the articles, reflect about them and discuss your experience, make sure you start in due time!

-Each literature summary will be graded on a pass/fail basis.
-To complete the course successfully you have to pass on all summaries that you hand in.
+Each reflection paper will be graded on a pass/fail basis.
+To complete the course successfully you have to pass on all reflection papers that you hand in.

 Grading scheme for the literature seminar: pass/fail (U,G)

 Your mission is to find an information system (or an information system that is about to be implemented) and apply all the perspectives on IT-evaluation that have been presented in the course.
 You are responsible for identifying the case that you want to work with.
 The system can be of any kind.
-But it will most likely be easier to apply the theoretical models (that we have discussed in the course) if you choose a system that is used/will be used in an organization, and that is aiming for some kind of apparent effects in this organization.
-We expect you to refer to all five perspectives, but it is your choice if you treat them in equal proportions or if you want to give one of the perspectives more attention.
+But it will most likely be easier to apply the theoretical models if you choose a system that is used/will be used in an organization, and that is aiming for some kind of apparent effects in this organization.
+You should focus on one of the three main perspectives (most of you will focus on the economic perspective) but you should also at least briefly treat the other two perspectives.